papers

 making sense of Jung’s anima/animus muddle

 Post-Jungian thought opens the door to the reappraisal of Jung’s original ideas.
-This paper challenges Jung’s original conception of the anima and animus, suggesting that the theory may depict not two intrapsychic figures, but four. paper
+This paper challenges Jung’s original conception of the anima and animus, suggesting that the theory may depict not two intrapsychic figures, but four. the anima and animus

 “the very mirror image of death